xandervdh/php-mysql-introduction/README.md

 ### 6: edit and delete
 - [x] on profile.php check if logged in user id is the same as profile user id
 - [x] if ids are the same show edit and delete button
-- [ ] when the buttons are clicked check if the user has he rights to do the action
+- [x] when the buttons are clicked check if the user has the rights to do the action
 - [ ] once executed edit goes back to the profile and delete goes to register page